-Transportation is responsible for about 25% of global CO2 emissions, and out of this number, about 30-40% comes from cargo transport.
+The transportation industry as a whole is responsible for about 25% of global CO2 emissions, and out of this number, about 30-40% comes from cargo transport.
 This means that any energy efficiency increase in cargo transportation will inevitably have a big impact on a global level.
-At Skeleton Technologies, we offer three different solutions to improve the efficiency of port cranes.
-Get in touch with us to discuss more.
+At Skeleton Technologies, we are developing new, ultracapacitor energy storage-based solutions to improve the efficiency of port cranes.

 A Kinetic Energy Recovery System is ideal for port cranes.
 The energy generated when a container is lowered is usually burned in the braking resistors, but with our ultracapacitor-powered system, the excess energy can be captured and re-used to help lift the containers.
-The solution is suitable for most RTG (rubber-tyred gantry) cranes, and so far we've successfully decreased energy consumption by 30% and fuel consumption by 9%.
-However, we are confident of reaching higher figures in the near future.
+The solution is suitable for most RTG cranes, and we've decreased energy consumption by 30% and fuel consumption by 9% on average for our customers.

 The system can be installed in new cranes or retrofitted into existing ones.